Artificial Intelligence

 Read More:

-Google launched the council on March 26, where eight people would meet four times through 2019, and address topics like how A.I. can be used by authoritarian states, whether Google should work on A.I. for military applications, and other subjects.
+Google launched the council on March 26.
+Eight people will meet four times through 2019 to discuss topics such as how authoritarian states can use AI and whether Google should work on AI for military applications.

 The council's formal name was the Advanced Technology External Advisory Council (ATEAC).
-At its launch, Google described the council as a group which will "consider some of Google's most complex challenges that arise under our AI principles, like facial recognition and fairness in machine learning, providing diverse perspectives to inform our work."
+At its launch, Google described it as a group that would "consider some of Google's most complex challenges that arise under our AI principles, like facial recognition and fairness in machine learning, providing diverse perspectives to inform our work."

-Google had hoped the council's meetings would help inform its own work, and that of the broader technology industry.
+Google had hoped the council's meetings would help inform its work and the broader technology industry.
 A report was due to be published summarizing discussions had by the eight-person council.

-But, just 10 days later, a note was added to Google's blog post initially used to announce the council.
+But just 10 days later, a note was added to Google's blog post, which was initially used to announce the council.
 The note reads: "It's become clear that in the current environment, ATEAC can't function as we wanted.
 So we're ending the council and going back to the drawing board."

 The council had intended to tackle racial bias in facial recognition AIiStock

-Google added: "We'll continue to be responsible in our work on the important issues that AI raises, and will find different ways of getting outside opinions on these topics."
+Google added, "We'll continue to be responsible in our work on the important issues that AI raises and will find different ways to get outside opinions on these topics."

 The post added: "In selecting James [for the council], Google is making clear that its version of 'ethics' values proximity to power over the wellbeing of trans people, other LGBTQ people, and immigrants.
 Such a position directly contravenes Google's stated values."

-Further hampering the council's launch, a report by Vox points to how the inclusion of Dyan Gibbens, chief executive of Trumbull Unmanned, a drone company, reopened divisions in Google over the use of A.I. technology in military application.
+Further hampering the council's launch, a report by Vox points out that Dyan Gibbens, the chief executive of Trumbull Unmanned, a drone company, was included, which reopened divisions in Google over the use of AI technology in military applications.

 GearBrain TV: How to Secure your Smart Deviceswww.youtube.com